 Piazza della Signoria & Piazza della Repubblica

-Most of how the Palazzo Vecchio looks today are thanks to works the Medici did to it in 1540.
-Artists such as Donatello and Michelangelo have decorated the inside and there are frescoes, fountains, courtyards, terraces, and chambers to be seen.
+Most of how the Palazzo Vecchio looks today is thanks to the works the Medici did on it in 1540.
+Artists such as Donatello and Michelangelo have decorated the inside, and there are frescoes, fountains, courtyards, terraces, and chambers to be seen.
 The Dante Death Mask is also inside.

 Accademia Gallery & Piazza San Marco

-The Accademia Gallery (Galleria dell’Accademia di Firenze) is most famous for Michelangelo’s David Statue which was made between 1501 to 1506.
+The Accademia Gallery (Galleria dell’Accademia di Firenze) is most famous for Michelangelo’s David Statue, which was made between 1501 and 1506.

-If you had to choose between visiting here or the Uffizi Gallery then visit Uffizi as it has more things to see but it’s best to see both if you can.
+If you had to choose between visiting here and the Uffizi Gallery, then visit the Uffizi as it has more things to see, but it’s best to see both if you can.

-For art lovers though the Accademia Gallery is one of the best things to do in Florence.
+For art lovers, the Accademia Gallery is one of the best things to do in Florence.

 Basilica of Santa Croce in Florence